knathanieltucker/startup-learnings/learnings/distribution.md

 Distribution fortunately or unfortunately has become an integral part of any startup's pitch and strategy.
 VCs expect that a startup's series A pitch or even seed will have a distribution strategy.
 From what I have learned from talking to marketers at large and small companies is not much, but it gives me confidence that any team with discipline and solid execution can become their own marketers without hiring an internal or relying on an external expert.

-I want to talk about two things below:
+There are a couple of ways to pursue distribution:

 1. Branding
 2. Marketing
+3. PR
+4. Viral

-Not only the high level, but what low level activities these should impact.
+I'll go through these, not only the high level, but what low level activities these should impact.

+---
+**Caveat** Most of the advice below is talking about consumer marketing, aka when you are looking to talk to the users of your product.
+There is a separate type of marketing called Corporate Marketing.
+This is specifically focused on targeting investors or employees etc. The purpose is to help get resources for your company (things you'd use).
+Different from people that will use your product.

 ## Branding